Cloud Storage 101: A Guide to Modern Data Management

 Amazon Web Services (AWS)

 Amazon Web Services (AWS) stands as a titan in the cloud storage domain, renowned for its comprehensive suite of services.
 AWS has many storage options, including Amazon S3 (Simple Storage Service) for growing objects.
-Amazon EBS (Elastic Block Store) for fast block storage, and Amazon Glacier for long-term archive storage.
+Amazon EBS (Elastic Block Store) is used for fast block storage, and Amazon Glacier is used for long-term archive storage.
 A key advantage of AWS is its global infrastructure, which ensures low latency and high availability.
 AWS is a good choice for businesses that want reliable and secure cloud storage solutions.
 It has advanced security measures and many certifications.

 Google Cloud Platform